HowardLander/DataBridge/README.md

 mvn test

-for more information on tests please see 'test_readme.txt' in the server directory
+For more information on tests please see 'test_readme.txt' in the server directory.

 to see the logs, we have a simple low queue reader.
 It's in DataBridge/tools/python

-example usage:
+Example usage:

 ./log.py -s localhost -q log

 The last argument is whatever you set the value of org.renci.databridge.logQueue Note that, as of this writing the XMLSim program doesn't write to the log...

-GENERATING SITE
+## Generating the docs site

 From toplevel directory: